dontalton/cobbler/Readme.md

 Puppet module for managing Cobbler
 ==================================

-This fork supports RedHat AND Ubuntu Trusty LTS.
+This fork supports Ubuntu Trusty LTS (and likely RHEL still).
 It's also tested on Ubuntu Precise LTS, but will require slight changes to go back to Apache 2.2 directives.

 puppet-cobbler is a Puppet module used to deploy and manage Cobbler installation(s).